 What is a Wellbeing Walk?

 Wellbeing Walks are short walks, run by friendly, specially trained volunteer walk leaders, who are on hand to provide encouragement and support.
 All walks are free of charge and are open to everyone – you don’t need to preregister, just come along and join us.
 The routes start and finish at the same location as advertised, and last between 30 and 90 minutes.
-Don’t worry about your fitness level - walks are over easy terrain and at a steady pace to suit everyone.
+Don’t worry about your fitness level - walks are over easy terrain and at a steady pace to suit everyone (please note we're unable to provide 1 - 2 -1 support).

 The walks can really help to boost your fitness and wellbeing.
 Almost all of us can manage a stroll, but our walks make it easier to start walking and stay active.
 It’s almost impossible not to feel good when walking outdoors – it’s a natural mood-booster, and you’ll certainly never be short of good company!